The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: CLE percolations, BCLE, and the fuzzy Potts model

 \begin{conjecture} Let $\Gamma$ be a nested $\CLE_{\kappa'}$ in $D$, then $\Gamma_n$ converges in distribution to $\Gamma$ with respect to the metric $d_{\mathfrak{L}}$. \end{conjecture}

 For a site percolation model on a subgraph of $\frac{1}{n}\bbZ^2$, we first clarify the neighboring relations.
 For $u,v \in \frac{1}{n}\mathbb{Z}^2$ and $u \neq v$, we say $u,v$ are \emph{nearest-neighbors} if $|u-v|_1=\frac{1}{n}$, and we say $u,v$ are \emph{star-neighbors} if $|u-v|_\infty=\frac{1}{n}$.
-Consider a fuzzy Potts model with parameters $q,r$ on $D_n$, let $\Sigma^+_n$ (resp.\ $\Sigma^-_n$) be the set of all interfaces between red star-neighbor (resp.\ nearest-neighbor) clusters and blue nearest-neighbor (resp. star-neighbor) clusters.
-Consider the $\CLE_{\kappa'}$ percolation in $D$ constructed at the beginning of Section~\ref{subsec:one-arm}, and let $\Sigma$ be the collection of interfaces between red and blue clusters.
+Consider a fuzzy Potts model with parameters $q,r$ on $D_n$, let $\Sigma^+_n$ (resp.\ $\Sigma^-_n$) be the set of all interfaces between red star-neighbor (resp.\ nearest-neighbor) clusters and blue nearest-neighbor (resp.\ star-neighbor) clusters. {Here we set the interfaces to be simple loops formed by straight line segments connecting the midpoints of edges of $\frac{1}{n}\bbZ^2$ (in nearest-neighbor sense) connecting vertices of different colors; see also Figure~\ref{fig:interface} for an illustration.} Consider the $\CLE_{\kappa'}$ percolation in $D$ constructed at the beginning of Section~\ref{subsec:one-arm}, and let $\Sigma$ be the collection of interfaces between red and blue clusters.
 See also~\cite[Section 2.6]{KSL22} for a detailed description.

 \begin{theorem}[Theorem 4.2 of~\cite{KSL22}] Assuming Conjecture~\ref{conj:fk-to-cle}, we have both $\Sigma^+_n \to \Sigma$ and $\Sigma^-_n \to \Sigma$ in probability with respect to the metric $d_{\mathfrak{L}}$. \end{theorem}